-The past several years have witnessed increasingly critical review of the process of wage garnishment leading to significant judicial and legislative activity-both federal and state-in this area.
-The primary objective of the measures recently enacted at the state and federal levels has been to secure -- through restrictions on the amounts which can be withheld--adequate protection for the wage earner's day-to-day income.
-In addition, California enacted legislation modifying its archaic multiple levy wage garnishment procedure.
+The past several years have witnessed increasingly critical review of the process of wage garnishment leading to significant judicial and legislative activity-both federal and state-in this aread The primary objective of the measures recently enacted at the state and federal levels has been to secure adequate protection for the wage earner's dayto-day income through restrictions on the amount of earnings that can be withheld pursuant to a wage garnishment.
+In addition, California has enacted legislation modifying its archaic multiple levy wage garnishment procedure.